Composer, conductor, organist and teacher, Dr. Roger Bergs is an outstanding musician with a wide range of musical interests, awards and experience.

 His educational credentials include: a Doctor of Music degree in composition from the University of Toronto; a Master of Music degree from the Juilliard School (where he studied with composer John Corigliano); a Bachelor of Music degree from Wilfrid Laurier University, where he received the Alumni Gold Medal in Music; and a Fellowship and an Associateship degree from the Royal Canadian College of Organists, where he won the prestigious Willan Scholarship twice.

-Dr. Bergs has twenty years of experience as a church organist and music director, currently serving in that capacity at Toronto’s Knox Presbyterian Church.
-His chamber choir experience includes three seasons as artisitic director of the Toronto-based chamber choir “Concertsingers”.
+Dr. Bergs has nearly thirty years of experience as a church organist and music director, currently serving in that capacity at Hamilton’s Central Presbyterian Church.
+His chamber choir experience includes three seasons as artistic director of the Toronto-based chamber choir Concertsingers.

 His musical compositions have been performed by the Symphony Orchestras of Toronto, Edmonton and Winnipeg, the CBC Vancouver Orchestra, the Esprit Orchestra, the Composers Orchestra, the Hannaford Street Silver Band, the Elmer Iseler Singers, the Aldeburgh Connection, Continuum New Music (Toronto) and NUMUS concerts of Waterloo.
 He has choral works published by Hal Leonard and Hope Publishing, and recordings on the Opening Day and Eclectra labels.

-Other musical activities include producing a wide variety of choral and orchestral arrangements, adjudicating at music festivals, preparing musical documentaries for National Public Radio in New York, assisting with music for the Stratford Festival, and editing the orchestral score for the concert performance of the silent film The Battleship Potemkin.
+Other musical activities include producing a wide variety of choral and orchestral arrangements, adjudicating at music festivals, and work in radio, theatre and film.